actualbudget/actual/docs/contributing/index.md

 - An open PR does not automatically deserve time for a full review and acceptance.
 It's up to the PR author to convince the maintainers that the change is good and worth reviewing.
 This involves a clear description for why the change is being made, detailing the tradeoffs.

-- We especially welcome improvements in automation: creating github actions to automatically generate builds, making the release process easier, etc.
+- We especially welcome improvements in automation: creating GitHub actions to automatically generate builds, making the release process easier, etc.

 ### Main Contributors